PhotonVision/.github/codeofcoduct.md

 Disrespectful profile pictures, statuses, and usernames fall under this rule.
 You may be asked to change them.

-A large portion of the community is under 18 years of age - all interactions shall comply with [FIRST's latest YPP guidelines.](https://www.firstinspires.org/programs/youth-protection-program)
+A large portion of the community is under 18 years of age - all interactions shall comply with [FIRST's latest YPP guidelines.](https://www.firstinspires.org/programs/youth-protection-program).
+The discord server and github communities are regulated in accordance with these policies, including disallowing DM's between adults and minors.

 The Community Guidelines for FIRST® Online Discussions are also in effect and should be followed at all times.